 Pricing your home is one of the trickiest parts of the selling process.
-Often, sellers turn to the local expertise of brokers to help set the price in order to maximize the best return or, in some cases, to lower the time the home sits on the market.
+Often, sellers turn to the local expertise of real estate agents to help set the price of their listing.
+In doing so, sellers aim to maximize their profit or, in some cases, lower the time the home sits on the market.

-A neighborhood with a sale-to-list price ratio greater than 100 percent is among the most competitive for buyers.
-In these markets, buyers engage in bidding wars against each other, which raises the price above the seller’s initial ask.
+An area’s sale-to-list price ratio can tell you a lot about the local market, and whether it’s a buyer’s market or seller’s market.
+A relatively lower ratio compared to other neighborhoods or boroughs may indicate more negotiating power for buyers, whereas a higher ratio indicates greater competition among buyers (and more leverage for sellers).
+A neighborhood with a sale-to-list price ratio greater than 100% is among the most competitive for buyers.
+In these markets, buyers may engage in bidding wars, which raises the price above the seller’s initial ask.

 You can use the StreetEasy Data Dashboard to find the sale-to-list price ratio in a given borough, or neighborhood if there is enough data available.
 Use the graph to see changes in the ratio over time, or within the year — you may notice seasonal trends.
 Furthermore, you can filter the data by property type: condo, co-op, or single-family home.

 Why it’s important when choosing an agent, too

 Real estate agents have sale-to-list price ratios as well.
 An agent’s ratio will be determined by the homes they’ve sold, and the recorded sale prices relative to the asking prices for those homes.
 So if you’re looking for a listing agent to help sell your home, choosing one with a high sale-to-list price ratio relative to the market is a smart move.